jazz-community/rtc-git-connector-service/README.md

 ## Deployment
 This section gives a high level description of deploying the required reporting components.
 A detailed [Example](#example) is also provided in a later section.

-### DCC
+### Prepare Database
-The required SQL Files are in the `reporting/sql_db2_derby/tables` folder of this repository or the released update site zip file.
-Please note that the order in which the tables are created is important, and should be followed as is presented here.
+The required SQL Files are in the `reporting/sql_db2_derby/` folder of this repository or the released update site zip file, split up by subfolders for tables and views.
+Please note that the order in which the scripts are executed is important, and should be followed as is presented here.

 1. Using a SQL Client / database administration tool, connect to the Data Warehouse Database.
 2. Run the `create_commit_table.sql` file to create the `RIODS.GIT_COMMIT` table.
 3. Run the `create_commit_lookup_table.sql` file to create the `RIODS.GIT_COMMIT_LOOKUP` table.
+4. Run the `create_commit_view.sql` file to create the `RIDW.VW_GIT_COMMIT` view.
+5. Run the `create_commit_lookup_view.sql` file to create the `RIDW.VW_GIT_COMMIT_LOOKUP` view.

+### Deploy Data Collection Files

-4. Copy all ttl files from the `reporting/dcc` folder to the `server/conf/dcc/mapping` folder of your RTC installation.
+1. Copy all ttl files from the `reporting/dcc` folder to the `server/conf/dcc/mapping` folder of your RTC installation.
-5. Head to the dcc start page, eg. `https://your-rtc-server/dcc/web`.
+2. Head to the dcc start page, eg. `https://your-rtc-server/dcc/web`.
 Import the data collection definitions.

 ![Collection Job Import](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/dcc_load_jobs.png)
-6. Verify that the Git DCC Jobs have been loaded successfully.
+3. Verify that the Git DCC Jobs have been loaded successfully.
 The Jobs should be listed in the ODS Data Collection section.

 ![Job Import Verification](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/dcc_jobs_loaded.png)

-### RS
+### Deploy Report Builder Definitions
 The required SQL Files are in the `reporting/sql_db2_derby/views` folder of this repository or the released update site zip file in `org.jazzcommunity.GitConnectorService-update-site/reporting`.
 Please note that the order in which the views are created is important, and should be followed as is presented here.

-1. Using a SQL Client / database administration tool, connect to the Data Warehouse Database.
-2. Run the `create_commit_view.sql` file to create the `RIDW.VW_GIT_COMMIT` view.
-2. Run the `create_commit_lookup_view.sql` file to create the `RIDW.VW_GIT_COMMIT_LOOKUP` view.
-4. Copy all ttl files from the `reporting/rs` folder to the `server/conf/rs/metadata` folder of your RTC installation.
+1. Copy all ttl files from the `reporting/rs` folder to the `server/conf/rs/metadata` folder of your RTC installation.
-5. Import report definitions:
+2. Import report definitions:
     1. Go to the admin section of report builder and click on Data Sources

 ![Report Builder Admin View](https://github.com/jazz-community/rtc-git-connector-service/blob/master/documentation/rs_admin_section.png)